Ajimiya/TechNeurons-TaskManagement/README.md

    - Ensure robust input validation with data annotations.

 4 .
 JS Validation
- _ for deletion added some JS scripts also in frontend
+ _ for deletion added some JS scripts also in frontend.